Tyonnchie-Berry-1996/Proxmox-Home-Lab-Setup/README.md

   - FileCloud exposes it as a 1TB **cloud drive** that can be reached from:
     - My machines on the cluster
     - My personal computers
-    - Any other device that has access to the VPN rotuer and a web browser
+    - Any other device that has access to the VPN rotuer

 In short, this 8 TB disk acts as:
 - A local external drive